-- Login to the electronic conflict of interest (eCOI) application https://go.osu.edu/coi using your Ohio State credentials.
+- Login to the electronic conflict of interest (eCOI) application https://go.osu.edu/coi using Ohio State credentials.

-- On the eCOI homepage, click the “Disclosure Form” button to begin your Disclosure Form.
-Alternatively, you may click the “Disclosure Forms” tab from the menu bar, then select the current year’s Disclosure Form from the drop down.
+- On the eCOI homepage, click the “Disclosure Form” button to begin.
+Alternatively, click the “Disclosure Forms” tab from the menu bar, then select the current year’s Disclosure Form from the drop down.

 - Additional information is available by clicking the “Instructions” tab from the menu bar.